Compassion in education

 CMT-Teachers, developed by Professor Maratos and colleagues at the University, has now been trialled with over 600 educators across the UK and Portugal.
 Rigorous evaluation of its effectiveness has been published in international peer-reviewed journals and reveals the specific CPD to improve both psychological and physiological health.
 This includes improved emotion regulation, protection from burnt-out, anxiety and depression, increased compassion towards self and others, and better heart and cardiovascular functioning.
 CMT-Teachers, therefore, allows for an affordable approach to improving staff well-being, which can improve the classroom environment and pupil well-being/behaviour.
 Testimonials are available on request.

-The pupil initiative aims to improve the wellbeing of students of both primary and secondary age (those in year 6 and 7).
-As part of the initiative, we have developed a six-session PSHE lesson series that helps pupils gain greater understanding of their own emotions – including how emotions work in the brain and the body.
+Compassionate Mind Training for Pupils (CMT-Pupils) aims to improve the wellbeing of students of both primary and secondary age (those in year 6 and 7).
+As part of the initiative, we have developed a six PSHE lesson series that helps pupils gain greater understanding of their own emotions – including how emotions work in the brain and the body.
 We also introduce a range of fun practices and exercises that are based upon our compassion-based ethos as well as positive psychology.
-Our initiative is based on the latest science and practices as devised by our teams of experts and others.
-Content of the sessions includes
+Our initiative is based on the latest science and practices as devised by our team of experts.
+Content of the sessions includes:

 • Materials based upon understanding emotions (including difficult emotions of fear, anger and anxiety)